 We love the idea of a Student Packet, but unfortunately we’ll need you to be flexible when it comes to a detailed schedule.
 So here are some suggestions:

 1. Focus on Adventures without specific dates – If you want to have them read verses, questions, and quiet times specific to each adventure, then list the adventure at the top of the page (ie: Rock Climbing Day) but omit what specific day of the week it is for.

 2. Keep things general – 7:00 AM (ish) wake up, 8:00 AM Breakfast, 9 AM – 6 PM Adventure of the day – 7-8:30 PM Digest food, play ultimate Frisbee, boat wrestling, swimming… 8:30-10:00 PM Campfire.

 Caution: even the above schedule has variations we know about, and others we can’t predict, so make sure no one is fully relying upon that schedule, or they might miss the bus! (ie: Rock Climbing we typically have breakfast at 7:15 AM, Ruck-A-Chuck days we have a 6:30 Breakfast, Some days we don’t wake up till just before Breakfast, on Backpacking trips we typically don’t even know what time it is…)

-Yes.
+Yes, we do expect your students to survive without their electronics.
 And because of how much fun they are having and how much of their time is taken up with being active outdoors, you may be surprised at how little they miss these comforts.